 Next Slideshow: The Meaning Behind 16 of Your Favorite Celebs’ Names

-J.Lo is the latest celebrity to receive the Barbie treatment!
 Barbie Collector honored the icon with two dolls made in her likeness: Jennifer Lopez World Tour — a smiling, sprinkled with sparkle version who is ready to take the stage — and Jennifer Lopez Red Carpet — a sultry version of the star wearing an elegant Zuhair Murad gown.
 "I wanted to live in Barbie's world.
-I wanted to be Barbie," Lopez said during a recent interview.
+I wanted to be Barbie," Lopez said during an interview.

 In the early 2000’s, Mattel released several versions of Barbie’s made in Shakira’s likeness, including this Rockin’ Concert Barbie.